API Reference¶

 Bases: BaseObjectTypeDef

 Definition class for an object type.
-It adds the fields of generated_code_prefix
+It adds the fields of generated_code_prefix, auto_generate_codes,

 class Instrument(BaseModel):